Accelerated Bachelor’s and Master’s Degree Program Requirements

 PERMISSION TO PURSUE AN ACCELERATED BACHELOR'S AND MASTER'S DEGREE PROGRAM

-A minimum overall GPA of 3.0 at the time of filing a Statement of Commitment.
+A minimum overall GPA of 3.0 at the time of completing the graduate application.
 The minimum overall GPA of 3.0 and institutional GPA of 3.0 in coursework comprising the major or in all teacher certification coursework criteria must be maintained to continue in the program.

-The Statement of Commitment and Permission to Pursue Accelerated Bachelor’s and Master’s Degree must be approved and signed by both the undergraduate advisor and the Master’s program director.
+The Request to Change Program form must be approved and signed by both the undergraduate advisor and the Master’s program director.
 At that time, a new degree plan must be completed, approved, and signed by both the undergraduate advisor and the Master’s program director.

 Successful completion of PRST 3301 if pursuing a BAS or BBS degree.

 The minimum University requirement of 42 upper-level undergraduate credit hours is also waived for students pursuing BAS and BBS accelerated degrees on the Inverted Degree Plan.
 Students must still meet the upper-level requirements in the major(s) and minor(s).

 Once accepted into the Accelerated program, students must work with their advisor to complete the Accelerated Student Advising Form during the next-to-last semester of undergraduate coursework to ensure a proper transition to graduate coursework.